-The statistic depicts Apple's revenue from iPhone sales worldwide from the third quarter of 2007 to the second quarter of 2016.
+The statistic depicts Apple's revenue from iPhone sales worldwide from the third quarter of 2007 to the third quarter of 2016.
 In the fourth quarter of its 2015 fiscal year Apple generated around 32 billion U.S. dollars in revenue from the sales of iPhones.

 Apple iPhone revenue – additional information